cliseo/cliseo/README.md

 - 📑 Keep your code clean and well-commented.
 - 💡 If adding a new feature, include a brief description in the PR.
 - 🪲 If fixing a bug, describe the issue and how your fix solves it.
-- 🧪 Run any relevant tests (or add some if they don’t exist!).
+- 🧪 Run any relevant tests (or add some if they don't exist!).
-  - Tests for React, Next, and Angular applications can be found in `./tests/run-tests.sh`
+  - Tests for React and Next applications can be found in `./tests/run-tests.sh`
 - ❌ Avoid making large unrelated changes in a single PR.

 ### Not Sure Where to Start?